 - Magnify the primary subject

 In Photoshop, you can use the Crop tool to crop and straighten photos.
 The Crop tool is non-destructive, and you can choose to retain the cropped pixels or discard them.
 In addition, you can add pixels to your photo by using the content-aware filling tool.
 The Crop tool also provides an easy way to straighten a photo while cropping.
+But if you are not an expert in this field you can get Image Cropping Services from a trustable service provider.

 There are two crop tools available in Photoshop